Tips for Staying Safe When Walking Alone at Night

 July 30, 2018 | Personal Injury

 In life, some things are worth taking a risk- asking someone out on a date, trying for that job promotion, or finally getting the courage to go bungee jumping.
 However, taking a risk when it comes to walking alone at night is not one of those things we should be avoiding at all costs.
-Women who walk alone — especially at night — are at risk of harassment, or even assault.
+Women who walk alone — especially at night — are at risk of harassment, or even physical assault.
 It is always best to walk with someone or in an area where there are other people- but even with the best planning there will likely come a time you will need to walk somewhere alone at night.
 Whether it’s to your car after a late night at the office, heading to your car after a late-night store run, or walking home from the public bus station, you may find yourself out at night alone.
+Frequently, these situations arise walking back to your dorm after a late night college class as well.
 Make sure you follow these tips to stay safer:

 Keep your keys ready to go, even if you are simply walking from your front door to your car.
 Hold on to them inside your pocket.
 Bring them out when you are a few steps away from the car door and then unlock the door and get in.
 This will eliminate fumbling around for the keys in your purse or pocket, which is a prime time for someone to jump you as you are distracted.
 Once you are in your vehicle, lock the door and start the car, don’t sit there idle with the door unlocked and the car not running because someone can still approach you.